strongloop/loopback/README.md

  - `Buffer` - a node.js Buffer object
  - [GeoPoint](#geopoint) - an asteroid GeoPoint object.
 TODO

-#### Bundled Models
+## Bundled Models

 The Asteroid library is unopinioned in the way you define your app's data and logic.
 Asteroid also bundles useful pre-built models for common use cases.

- - User - _TODO_ register and authenticate users of your app locally or against 3rd party services.
+ - User - register and authenticate users of your app locally or against 3rd party services.
  - Notification - _TODO_ create, store, schedule and send push notifications to your app users.
- - Email - _TODO_ schedule and send emails to your app users using smtp or 3rd party services.
+ - Email - send emails to your app users using smtp or 3rd party services.
  - Job - _TODO_ schedule arbitrary code to run at a given time.

 Defining a model with `asteroid.createModel()` is really just extending the base `asteroid.Model` type using `asteroid.Model.extend()`.
 The bundled models extend from the base `asteroid.Model` allowing you to extend them arbitrarily.